World’s largest virtual agentic engineering & quality conference

 The key thing to remember is that AI testing agents, no matter how sophisticated, still need a human in the loop (HITL) to verify findings, test cases, and scripts.
 Whether you are testing an AI chatbot or a complex web application, AI agents are not here to replace your testing team, they're here to empower your team to be faster and far more efficient.
 You want a human to give the final pass before any code goes to production, ensuring quality and confidence at every release.

-It’s because we can clearly see AI agents aren’t a fleeting technological trend.
-They’re a complete workflow change and definitely for the better.
+AI agents are not a fleeting technological trend.
+They change the QA workflow itself, and they change it for the better.

 But the window for early advantage is closing quite fast.
 As AI adoption in testing accelerates across the industry, being a fast follower means being average.
 You want to be AI-mature before your competitors adopt it.